9nate-drake/ComfyUI-MaskCenter/README.md

 ### 2. Install Requirements

-Next, follow the instructions for your specific ComfyUI version to install the required Python libraries.
+If you've got other custom nodes installed, these libraries are probably already installed.
+Otherwise, follow the instructions for your specific ComfyUI version to install the required Python libraries.

 #### Method A: Standard/Manual Installation